emilyyyyyllo/DATA146/project3.md

     return train_scores, test_scores
  ```

 To standardize the features, I first imported `StandardScaler` from `sklearn.preprocessing` and utilized the `DoKFold` function where we ran a for loop to train, test, and standardize the data.
 After standardizing the three features to get them on a similar scale, the linear regression model barely improves.
-The outputs are almost identical to the previous ones.
-The results of the training score on average is still around 0.019 and the testing score hovers around -0.01.
+The outputs are almost identical to the previous one.
+The results of the training score on average is still 0.019 and the testing score hovers around -0.01.
 For this model, I did not change the number of folds because in order to ensure that the possible model improvement derives from the standardization of the three features, it is best if we keep it consistent with the prior model.
 However, standardization in this case does not seem to help the model improve since we are still getting similar results for the training and testing scores.
-This further strengthens my assumption that these features are poor predictors for the asking prices in Charleston.
+This further strengthens the assumption that these features are poor predictors for the asking prices in Charleston.

 # Question 3